GLIMS-RGI/rgi_user_guide/_sources/03_data_decription.md

 ## RGI unique identifiers

 Each entity in each of the RGI 7.0 products is given a unique identifier.
-RGI identifiers follow the same convention as the product files, but integrate a unique number per RGI entity.
+RGI identifiers follow the same convention as the product files, but integrate a unique number per entity.
 For example:
 - `RGI2000-v7.0-G-02-00003` is the third glacier in RGI region 02, for the glacier product of RGI 7.0 and the target year 2000.
 - `RGI2000-v7.0-C-11-00005` is the fifth glacier in RGI region 11, for the glacier complex product of RGI 7.0 and the target year 2000.
 - `RGI2000-v7.0-I-13-00005` is the fifth intersect in RGI region 13, for the glacier intersects product of RGI 7.0 and the target year 2000.